 The Company's investments in hedge funds include limited partnerships, limited liability corporations, and off-shore investment funds.
-The underlying investments of the limited partnerships and limited liability corporations include, among others, futures and forward contracts, options, and securities sold not yet purchased, intended to hedge against changes in the market value of investments.
-These financial instruments may result in loss due to changes in the market (market risk).
-Alternative investments are less liquid than the Company's other investments.
+The underlying investments of the limited partnerships and limited liability corporations include, among others, futures and forward contracts, options, and securities sold short, intended to hedge against changes in the market value of investments.
+These financial instruments may result in loss due to changes in the market (market risk) and are less liquid than the Company's other investments.

-The Company's investments in hedge funds represent 18.0% and 23.5% of total long-term investments held at December 31, 2016 and 2015, respectively.
+The Company's investments in hedge funds represent 13.6% and 18.0% of total long-term investments held at December 31, 2017 and 2016, respectively.
 These instruments may contain elements of both credit and market risk.
 Such risks include, but are not limited to, limited liquidity, absence of oversight, dependence upon key individuals, emphasis on speculative investments (both derivatives and nonmarketable investments), and nondisclosure of portfolio composition.

 Novant Health is obligated under certain investment agreements to periodically advance additional funding up to specified levels.
-As of December 31, 2016 and 2015, Novant Health had future commitments of \$67,167 and \$70,745, respectively, for which capital calls had not been exercised.
+As of December 31, 2017 and 2016, Novant Health had future commitments of \$121,952 and \$67,167, respectively, for which capital calls had not been exercised.

-Investment income (loss) for assets limited as to use and investments is comprised of the following for the years ended December 31:
+Investment income for assets limited as to use and investments is comprised of the following for the years ended December 31: